 About Mental Health Awareness Month

 Since 1949, May has been considered Mental Health Awareness Month in America.
 The observance was led by Mental Health America (MHA) and other affiliates.
 Through media, local events, and screenings, MHA and their affiliates have spread mental health awareness.
 Their efforts have reached millions of people and the non-profit organization continues to spread awareness about mental health.
-Mental health is often swept under the rug but should be discussed more often and openly.
+Although mental health is a taboo topic, it should be discussed more often and openly.
 If this is something you strongly advocate, you can find ways to get involved.

 Why I Really Started Blogging

 On my about page, I talked about why I started blogging.
 I wrote that I started blogging to help revive my love for photography.
 But that’s only one reason why I started blogging.
 The main reason why I started blogging was to tackle my anxiety.